kitled/linux/NOTES/Storage/FS/ZFS/Share.md

 > sudo mount srv:/big /net/big
 > ```

+> [!Tip]
+> Using <kbd>Tab</kbd> for auto-completion lets you validate inputs as-you-go.
+For instance above, variable names and paths including network mounts.

 ### Auto-mount

 `autofs` will auto-mount either *all* available shares on the network (one-liner in default config), or a specified subset thereof.